Yes, the proposed debt ceiling deal requires student loan payments to restart

 President Joe Biden and House Speaker Kevin McCarthy (R-Calif.) reached a deal over Memorial Day weekend to suspend the nation’s debt ceiling into January 2025, an effort to avoid a potentially catastrophic default.

-The proposed deal is now heading toward a House vote.
+The proposed deal is now working its way through Congress.
 Though some Republicans have expressed disappointment that the compromise falls short of the spending cuts they demanded, McCarthy insisted he would have the votes needed to pass the agreement.

 Several VERIFY readers asked what the proposed debt ceiling deal means for their student loans, including whether it will require the Biden administration to restart payments following a pause that’s been in place for more than three years.